What Is Child Abuse and How to Spot It

 It can also include cruel restrictions or punishments that do not involve physical harm, such as tying a child to a chair for running around in the house or overly shaming a child for wetting his or her pants.

 Psychological unavailability is also emotionally abusive to a child.
 Refusing to talk to a child, not showing love or affection towards the child, and leaving a child with an unfamiliar and uncaring caregiver are examples of psychological unavailability.

-Verbal abuse is the most common, and most socially accepted form of abuse.
+Verbal abuse is the most common, and most socially accepted type of abuse.
 It falls in line with emotional abuse.
-It is verbal violence against a child and it is WRONG!
+It is verbal violence against a child, and it is WRONG!
 Taunting, humiliation, or deliberate frightening of a child is damaging to the child's self-worth.
-I can't count the times I have been in a store and have heard a parent tell a child to behave or they were going to leave them in the store.
-In my time working at a day care, I heard every horrible thing you can imagine.
+I can't count the times I have been in a store and have heard a parent tell a child to behave, or they were going to leave them in the store.
+In my time working at a daycare, I heard every horrible thing you can imagine.
 Parents who called their children all kinds of mean names, even some of a profane nature, parents who threatened children, other caregivers who humiliated children for wetting their pants while the child was potty training.
 It was enough to make me sick.

 Emotional abuse is rarely reported as abuse.
 It is hard to prove, and except in extreme cases, not really seen as abuse.
 When people think of abuse, they think of the other three forms of abuse, and see emotional abuse as more of a side product of one of the other forms of abuse.
 While this is often the case, it is not the rule.
 A child can be emotionally abused without a caregiver ever laying a finger on them.

 Signs of Neglect